The ‘Becoming a Better Trader’ webinars are held every Thursday, with an alternating schedule between lessons and Q&A sessions.

 - High Probability Chart Patterns - In this video, we discussed high probability chart patterns.
 More specifically, the ‘head-and-shoulders’ formation and its variations which resemble the classic set-up but aren’t considered by textbook definition to be a valid H&S set-up.
 High Probability Chart Patterns

-- Setting Logical Stops & Targets - In this webinar, we looked at the important task of identifying stops and targets based on logic, not made up numbers; to use your analysis to identify proper levels before you enter a trade.
+- Setting Stops, Targets, and Tying in Risk Management - In this webinar, we looked at the importance of identifying stops and targets based on logic, not made up numbers; and how to properly assess risk using these concepts.
 Setting Logical Stops & Targets

 Resources to help with your development include the 'Traits of a Successful Traders', 'New to Forex', and 'Building Confidence in Trading'; along with tools such as our trader sentiment page, trading forecasts, and webinars covering a host of topics.